User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Background and related work

 \subsection{Untraceable communication}

+\textit{Traffic analysis} is a serious class of attack where network observers track the origin and destination of messages to deduce who communicates with whom, when, and how often~\cite{danezis_introducing_2007}.
+Traffic analysis has been shown to pose a real-world threat for instant messaging applications~\cite{bahramali_practical_2020,bozorgi_still_2022}.
 In this paper, we use the term \emph{untraceable communication}~\cite{chaum_untraceable_1981} to refer to protocols that protect transport layer metadata that reveals who communicates with whom, when they communicate, and how often communication takes place.
 From a technical standpoint, untraceable communication protocols traditionally aimed to make it difficult for a network observer to trace individual messages in a network, beyond the scope of messaging platforms~\cite{chaum_untraceable_1981, chaum_dining_1988}.
+These techniques are sometimes also called \emph{anonymous communication}, or more recently, \emph{metadata-protecting communication systems}~\cite{sasy_sok_2024}, all sharing the goal of letting users deny having sent a message based on their \emph{network traffic}.
+Note that privacy guarantees from untraceable communication protocols differ from the concept of deniable encryption~\cite{canetti_deniable_1997}, which allows participants to deny having sent a message with a \emph{specific content}, rather than having sent the message itself.

-The same techniques are sometimes also called \emph{anonymous communication}, or more recently, \emph{metadata-protecting communication systems}~\cite{sasy_sok_2024}.
-To refer to the goal of preventing third parties from knowing who communicates with whom in a messaging platform more generally, we use the term \emph{untraceability}, such that there is a distinction between the policy (untraceability), and the mechanism (untraceable communication).
-User adoption is crucial for untraceable communication: privacy guarantees get stronger as the number of users, the anonymity set, grows.
-For this reason, understanding user dispositions toward the concept of untraceability is essential for the effectiveness of untraceable communication protocols.
+In this paper, we use the term \emph{untraceability} as a broad concept, defined as the general goal of preventing third parties from knowing who communicates with whom on a messaging platform, rather than committing to a specific threat model or mechanism.
+In other words, we make a distinction between the policy (untraceability), and the mechanism (e.g., untraceable communication).